ndsurgenor/moonshot/README.md

 ![PhotoComments](docs/fts-photo-comments.png)

-- The resuable Comment component renders a comment form and all user comments below the related image
+- The reusable Comment component renders a comment form and all user comments below the related image
 - Clicking the 'add' button is not possible until text has actually been added to the form
 - Adding a comment causes a Comment component with the relevant info to immediately display below the Add Comment form
 - Comments are displayed with the reusable Avatar component allowing access to that user's profile